huntergdavis/huntergdavis.github.io/about.md

 <a id='leadershipandmentorship'>Leadership and Mentorship</a>
-I've spent the last third of my life leading and mentoring teams and organizations.
+I've spent the last half of my life leading and mentoring teams and organizations.

 <a id='leadership'>Leadership</a>
 I believe in servant-leadership, kindness, and empathy.